All Posts

 Livestock grazing involves diverse approaches, and each of these affects pasture health and animal productivity.
 Here are different methods of grazing:

 Continuous grazing, while traditional, involves animals having access to a pasture for extended periods.
-However, this method can lead to uneven forage utilisation and overgrazing.
+However, this method can lead to uneven forage utilisation and is one of the common causes of overgrazing.
 Unfortunately, overgrazing negatively impacts pasture health and animal nutrition.

 Set Stocking